Bringing AI to quantum - new automation and optimization capabilities to help the research community move faster

 The quantum computing industry needs to deliver huge improvements in the performance of quantum computers to make the hardware truly useful to enterprise, unlocking problems from finance to materials science.

-By targeting the Achilles Heel of quantum computers - hardware error - our team has identified totally new pathways to deliver on this objective, dramatically reducing errors not only in individual quantum logic elements, but also entire algorithms.
+By targeting the Achilles Heel of quantum computers - hardware error - our team has identified totally new pathways and productized a solution to deliver on this objective, dramatically reducing errors not only in individual quantum logic elements, but also entire algorithms.

 Hardware error is the biggest brake on quantum computing’s progress, standing between us and quantum advantage - when it’s economically or technologically appropriate to choose a quantum computer to solve a problem.

-We’ve demonstrated algorithmic improvements >1,000X, closing the performance gap between the promise of the growing quantum computers emerging on the market and the actual performance they deliver to end users.
+Using Fire Opal, we’ve demonstrated algorithmic improvements >1,000x, closing the performance gap between the promise of the growing quantum computers emerging on the market and the actual performance they deliver to end users.

 And looking even further out, combining these device and circuit-level improvements with quantum error correction will be critical to making large-scale quantum computing a reality.
 We are truly making quantum computing useful!

-We’re making these capabilities available to end users and manufacturers of quantum computers, including through a totally new zero-config toolset for quantum computing end users: Fire Opal.
+Our latest results are truly transformational and we’re making these capabilities available to developers and manufacturers of quantum computers through a totally new zero-config toolset for quantum computing end users.

-We have assembled a totally new toolset for algorithmic enhancement on real quantum computers designed specifically to scale to large system sizes.
-It builds on the capabilities of our flagship technical product, Boulder Opal, and introduces several major new innovations that reset industry expectations for performance.
+Fire Opal is a totally new toolset for algorithmic enhancement on real quantum computers designed specifically to scale to large system sizes.
+It builds on our flagship technical product, Boulder Opal, and introduces several major new innovations that reset industry expectations for performance.

 We pass quantum algorithms through this toolchain before executing on real quantum computers.
 The net result is that the algorithms are much more likely to succeed when executed using our infrastructure software than any other approach known.